-Pine and cedar are both softwoods or conifers.
-On the Janka scale -- a scale that ranks all wood for hardness -- white pine, one of the most common varieties, ranks 420.
-Yellow pine ranks 870, while cedar comes in at an even 900.
-For the sake of comparison, red oak ranks 1,290 on the Janka scale.
+Pine and cedar are both softwoods, which means the trees are evergreens or conifers.
+Even though they're called softwoods, they're actually very strong.
+Many woodworkers and builders choose softwoods because they're easier to work with than hardwoods.
+The Janka scale ranks all wood for hardness, with a higher number correlating with a harder wood.
+The rating for white pine, one of the most common varieties, is 420.
+Yellow pine earns an 870, while cedar comes in at an even 900.
+For the sake of comparison, red oak gets a 1,290 on the Janka scale.

-White pine could be considered an all-purpose wood.
-It's affordable, available, light, easy to work with and finishes nicely.
-Somewhat soft, white pine is primarily used for door and window casings, trim moldings, and to a lesser degree, cabinetry .
-White pine is slightly flexible; moldings and trim can bend to fit walls that are sometimes less than straight.
 White pine typically doesn't need to be drilled before nailing or driving screws, and it's not prone to cracking if fasteners are located more than 3/4 inch from the edges.
-It's easy to cope or cut by hand or with any power tool.
-White pine is widely used for beginner or student woodworking classes because it's affordable, easy to cut, glue, sand and it accepts stain, clear finishes or paint equally well.
+White pine is widely used for beginner or student woodworking classes because it's affordable, easy to cut, glue and sand, and it accepts stain, clear finishes or paint equally well.

 Yellow pine is much harder than white pine.
-It looks similar with a straight-grain amber color, but yellow pine is typically used as a construction or structural building material.
-Yellow pine studs and beams used in framing are comparable in strength and stiffness to Douglas fir.
-Sometimes referred to as Southern pine, the straight-grain strength and resiliency lends itself to exterior window and door trim, fascia and other exterior trim.
+It looks similar and features a straight-grain amber color.
+It's often used as a construction or structural building material, and yellow pine studs and beams used in framing are comparable in strength and stiffness to Douglas fir.
+Sometimes referred to as Southern pine, the straight-grain strength and resiliency make it suitable for exterior window and door trim, fascia and other exterior trim.
 Although yellow pine lacks the weather-resistant qualities of cedar, it performs well when sealed and maintained on a regular basis.
 Pressure-treated yellow pine is used commercially for permanent wood foundations and marine applications, such as piers and bridges.

-Cedar is dimensionally stable, and resists shrinking and swelling.
-Cedar is resistant to weathering, decay and insect infestation.
-This natural resistance to the elements makes it perfect for siding, fencing and exterior trim.
-Cedar is used in home building when humidity and fluctuating temperatures are common.
-Rough-surfaced, or rough-sawn cedar has a rough, fibrous appearance.
+Cedar is dimensionally stable and resists shrinking and swelling.
+Cedar resists weathering, decay and insect infestation, so it's perfect for siding, fencing and exterior trim.
+Home builders choose cedar for areas where humidity and fluctuating temperatures are an issue.
+Rough-surfaced or rough-sawn cedar has a rough, fibrous appearance.
 The rugged beauty of rough-sawn cedar lends a rustic, lodge-like appearance to the exterior of any building when used as trim or siding.
-Other exterior uses include shingles, decking, fencing and other outdoor fixtures, including furniture.
-Cedar can be left natural, or can be stained or painted.
+Other exterior uses include shingles, decking, fencing and outdoor fixtures, including furniture.
+Cedar can be left natural or stained or painted.